taichi-dev/docs.taichi.graphics/website/blog/en/2022/11/04/Taichi_fuels_image_processing.md

 ### Application: Real-time local tone mapping (HDR effect)

-The *dynamic range*, i.e., the ratio between the maximum and minimum light intensities, that can be perceived by human eyes is $1:10^9$.
-However, an ordinary display screen can only display images with a dynamic range limited to $1:100 \sim 1:1000$, while an advanced camera captures a range lower than what human eyes are capable of but better than display screens.
+The *dynamic range*, i.e., the ratio between the maximum and minimum light intensities, that can be perceived by human eyes is *1:10<sup>9</sup>*.
+However, an ordinary display screen can only display images with a dynamic range limited to *1:100 ~ 1:1000*, while an advanced camera captures a range lower than what human eyes are capable of but better than display screens.
 As a result, displaying high dynamic range (HDR) pictures on low dynamic range (LDR) devices without any processing often leads to a loss of details in the shadows or in the highlights.

 <center>